arirusso/analog/README.md

 I use it all the time in music programming, converting OSC messages to musical notes and things like that and figure it might be useful to others.

-Please note: I am not a Math Person.
-If I've named any concepts here poorly, [please let me know](https://github.com/arirusso/analog/issues).
-Or [submit a pull request](https://github.com/arirusso/analog/pulls)

 #### Usage

 ```ruby
 require "scale"
 ```

-This example will scale a number down by 1/10th`
+This example will scale a number down by 1/10th

 ```ruby
 Scale.transform(22).from(0..150).to(0..15)